 Old Man Lake makes an excellent day paddling trip.
-Launch your canoe outside of the park at the Ducks Unlimited Canada Dam and then follow the waterways in to Old Man Lake.
+Launch your canoe outside of the park where the access road meets the waterway and then follow this waterway in to Old Man Lake.

 Anyone fishing or angling in British Columbia must have an appropriate licence.

 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.
 Trail Information There are no developed trails at this park.
 A system of old skid trails in the eastern portion of the park provides some hiking opportunities in young pine forest.
 The trails provide a view over Beaver Lake to the prominent China Nose mountain to the south east.

 Hunting is allowed in the park.
 All hunters to the area should refer to the current BC Hunting Regulation Synopsis.